 The oldest Arme Ritter original German recipe was found in the 14th century in the book "guter spyse" (good food) that is quoted in the German dictionary of the Grimm brothers with: „snit denne aht snitten arme ritter und backe die in smalze niht zu trüge.“

 In a German cook book from 1691 the German French Toast is called "Gueldene Schnitten" (golden slices) .

 The dish has many names:

 In England it is called Poor Knights of Windsor, in the USA French Toast, in France Pain Perdu, and in Spain Torrijas.
 Arme Ritter is great for the brunch, breakfast or as a sweet dish only.
 You can use this base recipe and create French toast Casserole - Find the Recipe here - Happy Cooking!

 ¼ liter milk

 Cooking Instructions Arme Ritter Original Recipe

-- Soak the bread slices soak in it.
+- Soak the bread slices in the egg-milk mix.

 - Heat butter in a skillet.

 - Fry the bread slices in butter, and when they show a golden brownish color on both sides they are done.